rHermes/adventofcode/README.md

 Had to get the explanation about how it worked from redditor.
 Learned a lot by doing this.

+### Year 2015

+#### Day 19

+For part two I used `Lark` to create a solution.
+It's a robust and fast solution to all inputs, even malicously crafted ones.

 ## Personal Stats

 ### 2020